Q: How often do you update the website?

 reputation alive.
 It is hard to find nice pictures of certain series or

-characters on the Internet these days, as people abuse them by either writing
+characters on the Internet these days, as some people write

-bad fanfiction of them, or drawing crud of them, and that is just depressing (The Sonic fandom is the worst when it comes to this).
+bad fanfiction or draw bad fanart of them, and that is just depressing (The Sonic fandom is the worst when it comes to this).
 In order to save gaming's reputation, I decide to draw my own video game fanart to outshine those who disagree.
 Whenever I draw video game fanart I want

 it to stay true to the real storylines found in the actual video games

 themselves.
 It's always good to respect the creators and owners of those

 properties, because video game characters and franchises are copyrighted

 material and it's better to stay out of trouble and like/accept the games and

 characters for what they are.
 Not to worry, because